-- 1. Violations: The following actions shall be considered a violation of this chapter: - a.
+- 1. Violations.
+The following actions shall be considered a violation of this chapter: a.
 Any removal or damage of landscaping that is required by this Chapter; - b.
-Topping or excessive pruning of trees or shrubs, except as explicitly allowed by this chapter. - c.
-Failure to replace dead landscaping materials. - 2.
+Topping or excessive pruning of trees or shrubs. - c.
+Not replacing dead landscaping materials. - 2.
 Penalties: In addition to any other penalties or other enforcement actions, any person who fails to comply with the provisions of this chapter also shall be subject to a civil penalty as set forth below.
 Each unlawfully removed or damaged tree shall constitute a separate violation. - a.
 The amount of the penalty shall be assessed based on the table below.
-The Director may elect not to seek penalties or may reduce the penalties if he or she determines that the circumstances do not warrant imposition of any or all of the civil penalties. - b.
+The director may elect not to seek penalties or may reduce the penalties if he or she determines that the circumstances do not warrant imposition of any or all of the civil penalties. - b.
 Penalties are in addition to the restoration of removed plant materials through the remedial measures listed below. - c.
 It shall not be a defense to the prosecution for a failure to obtain a permit required by this chapter that a contractor, subcontractor, person with responsibility on the site or person authorizing or directing the work erroneously believe a permit had been issued to the property owner or any other person.